lithekod/site-v2/website/pages/ncpc_en.md

 computer labs and free food on the day of the contest.
 Due to the new rules above, however, this is not a requirement for participating.
-For those competing on-site we will begin at 10:00 in Ada Lovelace, door 27 in B-huset, with information about the contest rules and a few words from our sponsors.
-The presentation will be streamed for those competing at home.~~
+For those competing on-site we will begin at 10:00 in Ada Lovelace, door 27 in B-huset, with information about the contest rules and a few words from our sponsors.~~

-We will begin at 10:00 in [our Discord Server](https://discord.gg/UG5YYsN).
+We will begin at 10:00 in [our Discord Server](https://discord.gg/UG5YYsN) with a streamed intro presentation.

 We will also have a warm up one week before the contest (October 31) in our Discord server, starting at around 11:00.
 Come and ask